 Saadat Hasan Manto.
-The illustrious Indo-Pakistani writer who lived in the first half of 20th century has to be one of the most fascinating subjects for a biographical film.
-Given his eventful life, a curator ought to know which phase he/she needs lay to focus on.
+The illustrious Indo-Pakistani writer who lived in the first half of the 20th century has to be one of the most fascinating subjects for a biographical film.
+Given his eventful life, a curator ought to know which phase he/she needs to lay to focus on.
 Filmmaker Nandita Das opts for the less juicy part wherein Manto (Nawazuddin Siddiqui) struggles to obtain literary freedom and financial stability in post-partition Lahore.

 “Main to chalta phirta Bambai hoon,” (translates to “I am walking, talking Bombay”) states Manto and any ardent admirer would chuckle in agreement.
 The writer who comfortably rubbed shoulders with the film industry bigwigs besides having a great fan following for himself, Manto’s writings were not always linguistic marvels but were often scathing and astonishingly honest.
 Here is the man who had the audacity to call Nargis a plain-looking girl and an artless performer.
 He could spell out the weaknesses that Ashok Kumar furtively bred, besides nearly calling the famed danseuse Sitara Devi, a femme fatale.
 The wrath that might follow his articles and stories seldom affected his spirit.
 Manto, who continued to be his original self, enjoyed great repute in the world of art and contributed enormously to the growth of Hindi cinema in its early stages.